holidayextras/plugin-dispatchr/README.md

 This sends a request down to the dispatchr-module's publish function, which publishes a request to the Dispatchr email queue.

-The Disapcthr service runs as a separate service and will pick up the request when ready to send an email.
+The Dispatchr service runs as a separate service and will pick up the request when ready to send an email.

 Example usage: